 Configurable criteria give the operator some control over when it is appropriate for the system to perform a SIM switchover.
 For example, the BGP operational state associated with the cellular port can be used as a criterion for determining when a SIM switchover should occur.
 If the BGP operational state is down for a specified interval, a SIM switchover occurs.
-See Criteria for Automatic Failover for more information.
+See Criteria for automatic failover for more information.

-Caution: A SIM switchover is service-affecting.
+A SIM switchover is service-affecting.
 Operators should perform a SIM switchover only when necessary, as overly frequent switchovers will impact service operation.

-Figure 3 shows dual SIM operation on a 7705 SAR-Hm.
+Figure 3: Dual SIM operation shows dual SIM operation on a 7705 SAR-Hm.

-Figure 3 Dual SIM Operation
+Figure 3: Dual SIM operation

-For information on IP/MPLS services when dual SIM functionality is enabled, refer to the 7705 SAR-Hm and SAR-Hmc Main Configuration Guide.
+For information about IP/MPLS services when dual SIM functionality is enabled, see the 7705 SAR-Hm and SAR-Hmc Main Configuration Guide.

-3.4.3.1 Enabling Dual SIM Operation
+3.4.3.1 Enabling dual SIM operation